NuGet/docs.microsoft.com-nuget/docs/Tools/cli-ref-config.md

 where `<name>` and `<value>` specify a key-value pair to be set in the configuration.
 You can specify as many pairs as desired.
 To remove a value, specify the name and the `=` sign but no value.

+For allowable key names, see the [NuGet config file reference](../Schema/nuget-config-file.md).

 In NuGet 3.4+, `<value>` can use [environment variables](cli-ref-environment-variables.md).

 ## Options